 10 Now Zebah and Zalmunna were in Karkor, and their hosts with them, about fifteen thousand men, all who were left of all the hosts of the children of the east, for there fell one hundred and twenty thousand men who drew sword.
 11 And Gideon went up by the way of those who dwelt in tents on the east of Nobah and Jogbehah and smote the host, for the host was secure.
 12 And when Zebah and Zalmunna fled, he pursued them and took the two kings of Midian, Zebah and Zalmunna, and completely defeated all the host.

-13 And Gideon the son of Joash returned from battle before the sun had risen, 14 And caught a young man of the men of Succoth and inquired of him.
+13 And Gideon the son of Joash returned from battle before the sun had risen, 14 And caught a young man of the men of Succoth and questioned him.
 And he described to him the princes of Succoth and its elders, even seventy-seven men.
 15 And he came to the men of Succoth, and said, "Behold Zebah and Zalmunna, with whom you upbraided me, saying, 'Are the hands of Zebah and Zalmunna now in your hand that we should give bread to your men who are weary?'"
 16 And he took the elders of the city, and he took thorns and briers of the wilderness and with them taught the men of Succoth a lesson.
 17 And he beat down the tower of Penuel and slew the men of the city.

 18 Then he said to Zebah and Zalmunna, "What manner of men were they whom you slew at Tabor?"
 And they answered, "As you are, so were they.
-Each one resembled the children of a king."
+Each one resembled the child of a king."
 19 And he said, "They were my brothers, even the sons of my mother.
 As the LORD lives, if you had saved them alive, I would not slay you."
 20 And he said to Jether his first-born, "Arise, and slay them."
 But the youth did not draw his sword, for he feared, because he was yet a youth.
 21 Then Zebah and Zalmunna said, "Rise, and fall upon us.
 For as the man is, so is his strength."
 And Gideon arose, slew Zebah and Zalmunna, and took away the ornaments that were on their camels' necks.

 22 Then the men of Israel said to Gideon, "Rule over us—you, your son, and your son's son also—for you have delivered us from the hand of Midian."
 23 And Gideon said to them, "I will not rule over you, neither shall my son rule over you.
 The LORD shall rule over you."
 24 And Gideon said to them, "I would desire a request of you, that each of you would give me the earrings of his plunder."
 (For they had golden earrings, because they were Ishmaelites.)
 25 And they answered, "We will willingly give them."
 And they spread a garment, and each cast into it the earrings of his plunder.
-26 And the weight of the golden earrings that he requested was one thousand and seven hundred shekels of gold, besides ornaments, collars, and purple clothing that was on the kings of Midian, and besides the chains that were about their camels' necks.
+26 And the weight of the golden earrings that he requested was one thousand and seven hundred shekels of gold, besides ornaments, collars, and purple clothing that was on the kings of Midian, and besides the chains that were around their camels' necks.
 27 And Gideon made of it an ephod and put it in his city, even in Ophrah.
 And all Israel went astray after it there, and it became a snare to Gideon and to his house.

 28 Thus Midian was subdued before the children of Israel, so that they raised their heads no more.
 And the country was in quietness forty years in the days of Gideon.